redhat-cop/redhat-image-mode-demo/use-cases/anaconda-ks-bootc-container/README.md

-# Use Case - Bootc container as a setup source for Kickstart/Anaconda
+# Use Case - RHEL Bootc container as a setup source for Kickstart/Anaconda

 In this example, we will expand the image we built in the [Apache bootc use case](../httpd-bootc-container/) that you can use as a reference for details.
 This way, we will be able to streamline the creation of VMs based on a frozen, immutable configuration that will take few seconds to be deployed.